aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/printing/print-pdf-document-in-wpf-application/_index.md

 In this case, we will follow these steps:

-1. Open PDF file using OpenFileDialog
+1. Open PDF file using OpenFileDialog.
-1. Convert PDF to XPS and store it in MemoryStream object
+1. Convert PDF to XPS and store it in MemoryStream object.
-1. Associate MemoryStream object with Xps Package
+1. Associate MemoryStream object with Xps Package.
-1. Add the package to the Package Store
+1. Add the package to the Package Store.
-1. Create an XpsDocument based on package
+1. Create an XpsDocument based on package.
-1. Get an instance of the FixedDocumentSequence
+1. Get an instance of the FixedDocumentSequence.
-1. Send this sequence to the printer using PrintDialog
+1. Send this sequence to the printer using PrintDialog.

 ## View and print document